meenaljo2006/sketch2Website/README.md

 # sketch2Web-Frontend
-Convert your wireframes into webistes
+Convert your wireframes into websites